john-t-white/StaticDotNet.ArgumentValidation/docs/README.md

 # Why should I use this

-StaticDotNet.ArgumentValiation is a guard library with performance and ease of use in mind.
+StaticDotNet.ArgumentValiation is a guard library with performance, extensibility and ease of use in mind.
 Guard clauses should be clean and focus on performance when exceptions don't happen.
 In a perfect application, which we all know developers write 100% of the time, guard clauses take up CPU time, which is why they should be focused on being fast.

 ## This is what validation is for